youtube/cobalt/CONTRIBUTING.md

 just getting started, Github has a
 [how to](https://help.github.com/articles/using-pull-requests/).

 Cobalt team members will be assigned to review your pull requests.
-Once the pull requests are approved and pass continuous integration checks, a Cobalt team member will merge the pull request.
+A team member will need to approve the workflow runs for each pull request.
+Once the pull requests are approved and pass *all* presubmit checks, a Cobalt team member will merge the pull request.

 ### Contribution guidelines and standards